osnabruegge/topic-classification/README.md

 The folder "models" includes the classifiers trained using the 44-topic and the 8-topic specifications.

-The folder "scripts" includes scripts to predict the topics in a text based on these models.
+The folder "scripts" includes scripts to predict the topics of a text based on these models.

 The full replication materials can be found here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/CHTWUB